Archive for August, 2019

 - Improve efficiency.
 Employees and forklift operators without training are inefficient, not to mention unsafe.

 - Lower your risk of OSHA fines and penalties.
-Just one safety-related injury can result in penalties as high as $100,000 per incident.
+One safety-related injury can result in penalties as high as $100,000 per incident.

 - Reduce your risk of civil or criminal liability.
-If an employee gets hurt on the job, a company will most likely face a lawsuit.
+A company will most likely face a lawsuit if an employee gets hurt on the job.
 Even worse, it can be a crime to be negligent in health and safety requirements.

 - Reduce worker’s compensation claims and sick days.
 Teach employees how to reduce repetitive actions to prevent unnecessary strain on the body.
 A pain-free employee is a happy and productive worker.

 - Create safety partners.
 A trained forklift operator or warehouse employee will help prevent accidents.
-Not only will they recognize and report hazards, but they will also model optimal safety behaviors to the rest of the team.
+They will not only recognize and report hazards but also model optimal safety behaviors to the rest of the team.

 - Attract and retain valued talent.
 Good employees won’t tolerate working for a company that doesn’t value safety.
-They will probably point out a safety issue, and they will probably know they have the right to refuse dangerous work.
+They will probably point out a safety issue and know they have the right to refuse dangerous work.

 Automation is a hot topic.
-More and more companies are turning to robotics and technology to automate processes to increase efficiency and create safer working environments.
+More companies are increasingly turning to robotics and technology to automate processes to increase efficiency and create safer working environments.